Grantham Visiting Fellows

 Kathryn Brown, former Head of Adaptation at the Committee on Climate Change (CCC), spent one day a week over eight months working with Dr Ana Mijic.
 Their project brought together the CCC’s policy knowledge and extensive stakeholder network, with Imperial’s research on blue-green solutions and the economic appraisal of co-benefits.
 They published a briefing entitled "Integrating green and blue spaces into our cities: Making it happen", which considers how blue-green infrastructure can improve the overall quality of life in cities, and how a framework that fully takes into account the multiple benefits of blue-green infrastructure can help develop funding schemes for sustainable urban development.
 Kathryn’s research involved engaging a range of stakeholders, and culminated in a workshop at the Grantham Institute in September 2018.

-Jeff Hardy, former Head of Sustainable Energy Futures at Ofgem who is now Senior Research Fellow at the Grantham Institute, spent several months at the Institute to focus on developing alternative future energy scenarios and strategic narratives around society-led low carbon transformations.
+Jeff Hardy, former Head of Sustainable Energy Futures at Ofgem who is now a Visiting Fellow at the Grantham Institute, spent several months at the Institute to focus on developing alternative future energy scenarios and strategic narratives around society-led low carbon transformations.
 As part of his Fellowship, he studied two potential future energy business models that put people or communities in control of energy - the findings of which he published in an infographic entitled "Society-led low-carbon transformation".
 He launched the graphic at a breakfast briefing with a broad range of stakeholders.
 Find out more about his experience in our blog.

 How to apply